rsnemmen/riaf-sed/README.md

 ADAF dynamics and spectrum
 ======================

 Routines to compute the spectral energy distributions of radiatively inefficient accretion flows (aka RIAFs or ADAFs - advection-dominated accretion flows).
+The spectral code is parallelized with OpenMP

 # Installation